redaelhail/portfolio/content/blog/regularization/index.md

 ### 3. **Batch normalization**

-During a training process, the input's distribution of each layer is changing in each step.
+During the training process, the input's distribution of each layer is changing in each step.
 This slows down the training process since the layers has to continuously adapt to the new distribution of the input.
 This problem is referred to as ***internal covariate shift***.

 Batch normalization starts with normalizing the output of the previous layer, and then sets a new distribution with a new mean and variance to be learned during the training process.
 This helps into stabilizng the learning process and have a faster convergence.